ppy/osu-wiki/news/2025/2025-12-22-project-loved-december-2025.md

 [![](/wiki/shared/news/2025-12-22-project-loved-december-2025/2163122.jpg?20251222)](https://osu.ppy.sh/community/forums/topics/2164209)

-[Tektheist - Pomegranate](https://osu.ppy.sh/beatmapsets/2163122#taiko) by ::SolaEclipse::{ user=6621158 }, [Backfire](https://osu.ppy.sh/users/263110), and ::Raphalge::{ user=3918650 }\
+[Tektheist - Pomegranate](https://osu.ppy.sh/beatmapsets/2163122#taiko) by ::SolaEclipse::{ user=6621158 }, ::Backfire::{ user=263110 }, and ::Raphalge::{ user=3918650 }\
 200 BPM, 5:10 | 8.16★\
 *description written by ::Horiiizon::{ user=8071438 }*

-Travelling back to [TWC 2024](/wiki/Tournaments/TWC/2024), we have [Tektheist - Pomegranate](https://osu.ppy.sh/beatmapsets/2163122#taiko/4561855) by ::SolaEclipse::{ user=6621158 }, [Backfire](https://osu.ppy.sh/users/263110) and ::Raphalge!::{ user=3918650 } Pomegranate was mapped for the [Taiko World Cup 2024 Finals tiebreaker](/wiki/Tournaments/TWC/2024#semifinals) and features not only 3 mappers, but a custom song by [Tektheist](https://soundcloud.com/tektheism)!
+Travelling back to [TWC 2024](/wiki/Tournaments/TWC/2024), we have [Tektheist - Pomegranate](https://osu.ppy.sh/beatmapsets/2163122#taiko/4561855) by ::SolaEclipse::{ user=6621158 }, ::Backfire::{ user=263110 } and ::Raphalge!::{ user=3918650 } Pomegranate was mapped for the [Taiko World Cup 2024 Finals tiebreaker](/wiki/Tournaments/TWC/2024#semifinals) and features not only 3 mappers, but a custom song by [Tektheist](https://soundcloud.com/tektheism)!
 With each mapper bringing unique ideas and various challenges to the map, this map will test you with 300 BPM speed sections, constant streams, tech sections and SV, with most of this occurring throughout the map at different BPMs due to the song's regular BPM changes between 150–300 BPM!

 Pomegranate is great fun and a challenge truly deserving of a late-stage tiebreaker.
 Try it out to test how well rounded your skills are, and remember to vote "Yes"!